Integrated Water Supply Improvement Program

 Watershed protection and management are the foundations of good water quality.
 75% of the Quabbin, Ware River and Wachusett watersheds are DCR-owned and protected open space or regulated by the Watershed Protection Act.
 Programs are in place to purchase an additional 1,500 acres per year, build sewer systems to eliminate poor septic systems near critical tributaries, and keep birds and other wildlife away from intake areas.

 MWRA meets EPA’s “CT” requirements to control bacteria and giardia.
 Water chemistry adjustments have also resulted in lower lead levels caused by old, corroded household pipes.
-The Quabbin Water Treatment Plant was opened in 2000 to provide effective disinfection for the Chicopee Valley Aqueduct system.
+The William A. Brutsch Water Treatment Facility was opened in 2000 to provide effective disinfection for the Chicopee Valley Aqueduct system.

 John J. Carroll Water Treatment Plant

-This facility treats up to 405 million gallons of water from the Wachusett Reservoir each day, using ozone as a primary disinfectant and chloramines for residual disinfection.
+This facility treats up to 405 million gallons of water from the Wachusett Reservoir each day, using ozone and ultraviolet light (UV) as primary disinfectants and chloramines for residual disinfection.
 This treatment allows MWRA to meet current and tougher future state and federal water quality standards.
 The plant came on-line in July, 2005.

 MetroWest Water Supply Tunnel